Acute Myeloid Leukemia

 In AML, the myeloid stem cells usually become a type of immature white blood cell called myeloblasts (or myeloid blasts).
 The myeloblasts are abnormal and can build up in the blood and bone marrow so there is less room for healthy white blood cells, red blood cells, and platelets.
 These cells can spread outside the blood to other parts of the body.

-An estimated 21,450 people in the United States will be diagnosed with AML and 10,920 will die from this disease in 2019, the National Cancer Institute reported.
+Approximately 20,380 people in the United States will be diagnosed with AML and 11,310 will die from this disease in 2023, according to the estimates of the National Cancer Institute.
 Smoking, previous chemotherapy, and exposure to radiation may affect the risk of adult AML.Adult Acute Myeloid Leukemia Treatment (PDQ®)

 Source: National Cancer Institute